Lynx303/ThePath-project/README.txt

 Disclaimer: This is for personal use only, do not distribute in any form.

-Installation instructions for Windows (currently there are no instructions for Mac or Linux as I have no idea lol.
+Installation instructions for Windows (currently there are no instructions for Mac or Linux.
 The process should be similar)

 The game is designed to be run in Jupyter Notebook, if you already have access to Jupyter Notebook, skip the installation.